-Spatial cognition in the avian brain.
+Spatial cognition in the avian brain and rodent brain.
 I am interested in the mechanisms underlying use of geometry in spatial navigation.
-I use the chick as a system model and a combination of behavioural and neurobiological methods, including lesion studies and single cells recording.
+I use domestic chicks, mice and rats as systems model and a combination of behavioural and neurobiological methods.

 Number cognition, using operant and imprinting techniques in frogs, some species of corvids, and domestic chicks.
 The research work involves investigation of both cardinal and ordinal aspects of number.
 We also plan to investigate intuitive notions of probability in animals (in chicks and non-human primates).

 Biological predisposition in recognition of animated objects.
 The research project involves investigation of phenomena such as biological motion perception and face-like stimuli recognition.
 We study newly-hatched chicks and human newborns using behavioural techniques and, respectively, hymmuno-hystochemistry and NIRS for investigation of the brain areas involved in the biological predispositions.